 Look at this goodness!

 I never ask restaurants to "veganize" dishes (I find it impolite, especially here in Korea where menus are often limited and changing ingredients pretty much means changing the restaurant's specialty dish) so it was a lovely experience to have Kimbab that wasn't ... well, made at home.
 By me.
-It's a privilege for me to be able to eat out like this!

 A sketchbook documenting all the fancy and not-so-fancy (aka supermarket) drinks we had!